-6. Take some time for myself (and my sanity).
+6. Take some time for me (and my sanity).

-For example, instead of saying “stop stealing all of your sister’s toys,” I will try to say something more positive like “please be kind to your sister and share.”
+For example, instead of saying, “stop stealing all of your sister’s toys,” I will try to say something more positive, like “please be kind to your sister and share.”
 I will save the “don’ts” for the really big stuff.
 I don’t want to always come across as the bad guy.
-I want my kiddos to love and respect me — to feel that they can come to me with any issues, without fear of judgement or retaliation.
+I want my kiddos to love and respect me — to feel that they can come to me with any issues without fear of judgment or retaliation.

 8. Spend more time with my husband.